willkg/douglas/docs/deploy_staticrendering.rst

   instead specify the urls by hand in ``static_urls``.

-* If your website requires more files than just the ones that are rendered by Pyblosxom (images, CSS, ...), then you need to copy those files over separately---Pyblosxom won't do it for you.
+* If your website requires more files than just the ones that are rendered by Douglas (images, CSS, ...), then you need to copy those files over separately---Douglas won't do it for you.

 Example setup